ExactTarget/fuelux/README.md

 ## Compiling CSS and JavaScript

 FuelUX is lightweight to give you a fast dependable foundation to build upon.
 It uses [Grunt](http://gruntjs.com/) with convenient methods for working with the library.
 It's how we compile our code, run tests, and more.
-To use it, install the required dependencies as directed, and then run some Grunt commands.
+To use it, install the required dependencies as directed, and then run some Grunt tasks.

 ### Install Grunt